 - Freeze ’em!
 Frozen cranberries make festive red ice cubes to keep your New Year’s champagne chilled!

-- Try this Cranberry Salsa recipe for a tart-and-spicy change of pace!
+- Try this homemade Cranberry Sauce recipe for a tart-and-spicy change of pace!